 With tuition fees at international schools in Singapore constantly on the rise (see our fee comparison of Singapore’s top international schools to get a snapshot of what you can expect to pay in the first year) and fewer expat employment packages covering costs, a lot of families are looking to local schools as an alternative, affordable option when it comes to educating their kids.

-If you’re an expat, expect to go through an intensive process to gain your child a place.
-It’s also worth remembering that no education system is perfect and you’re best to assess based on your own set of circumstances and needs of your little one.
-Here is a guide to what you need to consider when choosing the best school in Singapore for your child.
+If you’re an expat, expect to go through an intensive process to gain your child a spot in the classroom.
+It’s also worth remembering that no education system is perfect, and you’re best to assess what route to follow based on your own set of circumstances and needs of your little one.
+Lucky for you, we’ve got the first school selector tool in Singapore to help you all the way when it comes to choosing the best school in Singapore for your child.
+And don’t miss this insight into the pros and cons, from one family with children in both international and local schools in Singapore for a personal account on what works, and what doesn’t in both systems.

 Local schools provide a unique opportunity for an immersive experience.
 While the transition to a local school for an expatriate child may be difficult initially, there is plenty to be gained by being exposed to a Singaporean identity.
 In addition to a focus on academia, local schools promote strong bonds between students, their families and nation.
-Alternatively, international schools offer the chance for children of various nationalities to stay connected to the language and customs of their home country.
+Alternatively, international schools offer the chance for children of various nationalities to stay connected to the language and customs of their home country, while often operating on a more learning through experience education approach.

-It’s not uncommon for students at international schools to come and go, by virtue of the fact that they’re the offspring of expatriates.
-This can be unsettling, but also offers the chance for kids to adapt and build resilience.
+It’s not uncommon for students at international schools to come and go, and as an expat kiddo here, friendships can prove somewhat transient.
+This can be unsettling, but certainly offers the chance for kids to adapt and build resilience.
 Attending a school that has the same curriculum as a child’s home country may be beneficial if there is the prospect of moving during a pivotal time during your child’s education.
 However, if you’re here for the long haul or you think your child might be better suited to a consistent environment, then a Singapore government school can provide that.

 It’s no secret that local schools can be fiercely competitive.
 Parents seek tutoring for their children in multiple subjects from a young age so that they might get into the right stream in order to gain entry to the secondary school they want.
 You can attend a local school without committing to this results-driven approach, but it’s worth considering your long-term plan for schooling and where secondary school, and even university, might take place.
 Expatriate students who do attend secondary school in Singapore may benefit from the competitive environment and how it prepares them for the rigours of the real world.
 A lot of international schools focus on individualised learning, with personal development plans designed to stretch each student to the best of their abilities and encourage them to direct their own learning to a certain degree.
 This freedom to ‘think outside the box’ can help define strong leadership qualities and problem-solving abilities that are highly-prized, particularly in tech companies.